toofar/pytag/README.md

-Requires python2  mutagen and eyed3.
+Requires python3 and eyed3.
 Modeled off of the tag editor in Predixis Music Magic Mixer.
 That being the source to destination pattern matching thing.